Nova Scotia: Government and politics

 Nova Scotia has a parliamentary system within the construct of a constitutional monarchy; the monarchy in Nova Scotia is the foundation of the executive, legislative, and judicial branches.
 The sovereign King Charles III since 8 September 2022, is King in Right of Nova Scotia who also serves as head of state of 14 other Commonwealth countries, each of Canada's nine other provinces, and the Canadian federal realm, but resides in the United Kingdom.
 As such, the King's representative, the Lieutenant Governor of Nova Scotia, carries out most of the royal duties in Nova Scotia.

 The direct participation of the royal and viceroyal figures in any of these areas of governance is limited, though; in practice, their use of the executive powers is directed by the Executive Council, a committee of ministers of the Crown responsible to the unicameral, elected House of Assembly and chosen and headed by the Premier of Nova Scotia (Tim Houston since 2021), the head of government.
 To ensure the stability of government, the Lieutenant Governor will usually appoint as premier the person who is the current leader of the political party that can obtain the confidence of a plurality in the House of Assembly.
-The leader of the party with the second-most seats usually becomes the Leader of His Majesty's Loyal Opposition (Zach Churchill from 2022–24) and is part of an adversarial parliamentary system intended to keep the government in check.
+The leader of the party with the second-most seats usually becomes the Leader of His Majesty's Loyal Opposition (Claudia Chender since 2024) and is part of an adversarial parliamentary system intended to keep the government in check.